-Math 216 covers somewhat less material without presupposing linear algebra and with less emphasis on theory.
-Math 286 (Honors Differential Equations) is the honors version of Math 316.
+Math 216 (Intro to Diff.
+Equations) covers somewhat less material without presupposing linear algebra and with less emphasis on theory.
+Math 286 (Honors Diff.
+Equations) is the honors version of Math 316.

-Math 471 (Intro. to Numerical Methods) and/or Math 572 (Numer.
-Meth. for Diff Eq) are natural sequels in the area of differential equations, but Math 316 is also preparation for more theoretical courses such as Math 451 (Advanced Calculus I).
+Math 471 (Intro to Numerical Methods) and/or Math 572 (Numerical Methods for Diff.
+Equations) are natural sequels in the area of differential equations, but Math 316 is also preparation for more theoretical courses such as Math 451 (Advanced Calc I).